vinanrra/Docker-7DaysToDie/README.md

 ## Parameters

-Container images are configured using parameters passed at runtime (such as those above).
-These parameters are separated by a colon and indicate `<external>:<internal>` respectively.

 | Parameter | Function |
 | :----: | --- |
 | `-v /home/sdtdserver/.local/share/7DaysToDie/` | 7DaysToDie saves, where maps store. |